Header Ads Widget

 3. Can over-exercising harm people over 40?

 Yes.
-Pushing too hard can cause joint pain, injuries, or burnout.
-Recovery becomes more important with age, so allow rest days, prioritise sleep, and avoid high-intensity workouts daily.
+Too much exercise can lead to joint pain, injuries, or burnout.
+Recovery is more important as you age, so schedule rest days and prioritise good sleep.

-4. Is it too late to start exercising at 40 or later?
+4. Is it too late to start exercising at 40?

-Start small, stay consistent, and focus on what feels good for your body.
-Your 40s and beyond can be your strongest years yet.
+Start small, stay consistent, and enjoy the process.
+Your 40s and beyond can truly be your strongest, most active years yet.

 Post a Comment